tward02/learn-access/README.md

 ---

 # Deployment
-As of writing this report and pushing this code to the repository the application is availible at https://www.learn-access.co.uk
+As of writing this report and pushing this code to the repository the application is available at https://www.learn-access.co.uk